-Being interested in sport and already having gained some success in sport either at school or club level will help you to achieve a good grade on this course.
+Playing regular sport and already having gained some success in sport either at school or club level will help you to achieve a good grade practically on this course.

-The course leads on to the BTEC Level 3 course and A Level PE.
+The course leads on to the BTEC Level 3 course.
 Gaining a good grade can lead to job opportunities in the sport (science) and leisure industry.
-Career opportunities include sports science, PE teacher, physiotherapist, sports coach, diet and fitness instructor/personal trainer.
+Career opportunities include sports science, PE teacher, physiotherapist, sports coach, nutrition and fitness instructor or personal trainer.